Answer Keys

 38 A. Both A and B talk about the probability of viewers losing interest as the content of this show might be too difficult to understand at first.

 39 C. Reviewer C is the only one who thinks that the people in charge are portrayed as not having too many responsibilities, always able to delegate their tasks to subordinates.
-All other reviewers state that higher-ups are shows as hard-working, decision-making individuals.
+All other reviewers state that higher-ups are shown as hard-working, decision-making individuals.

 40 A. Both A and C believe that the interview questions were not comprehensive enough.